sparkfabrik/nominatim-openapi/CONTRIBUTING.md

 This does not mean such changes will not be accepted, but be prepared to take more extensive feedback, and at times, even have a proposal declined.

+### Authorship
+Anyone who has contributed a pull request to the project is welcome to add themselves to the `AUTHORS.md` file.
+This file lives in the repository and is packaged with distributions.
+This is an optional process and is **opt-in**.
+Names and affiliations will be sourced from this file for publishing source code archives.

 ### Coding Guidelines

 #### Branching model
 - Feature branches should be prefixed with `feature/`.
 - Bugfix branches should be prefixed with `hotfix/`.

-- After the forward slash, include a short description of what you're fixing.
-For example: `hotfix/everything-that-was-broken`.
+- After the forward slash, include a short description of what you're fixing in kebab case (ie. `hotfix/everything-that-was-broken`).

-- If there's an issue filed that you're addressing in your branch, include the issue number directly after the forward slash.
-For example: `hotfix/1234-fix-all-the-other-things`.
+- If there's an issue filed that you're addressing in your branch, include the issue number directly after the forward slash and before an underscore (ie. `hotfix/1234_fix-all-the-other-things`).

 #### Committing
 - Break your commits into logical atomic units.
 Well-segmented commits make it _much_ easier for others to step through your changes.
-- Read [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) before creating your first commit.
+- Read [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) before commenting your commits.
 - Limit your subject (first) line to 69 characters (GitHub truncates more than 70).
 - Use the imperative, present tense: "change" not "changed" nor "changes"
 - Don't use [magic GitHub words](https://help.github.com/articles/closing-issues-using-keywords/) in your commits to close issues - do that in the pull request for your code instead.

 #### Making pull requests
 - **Do** summarize your changes in the PR body.
-If in doubt, write a bullet-point list titled `This PR does the following:`.
+If in doubt, write a bullet-point list titled `This PR does the following:` (please follow the PR templates!).
 - **Do** include references to issues that your PR solves, and use [magic GitHub words](https://help.github.com/articles/closing-issues-using-keywords/) to close those issues automatically when your PR is merged.
 Add the references in the PR body and not the title.
 - **Do** include tests that cover new or changed functionality.
+- Feel free to add a line to `AUTHORS.md` with your name and handler.

 #### Merging pull requests
-- **Do** use GitHub's `Rebase and merge` strategy.
-Rebase main branch on local environment and force push if needed because of conflicts.
+Generally we prefer to use GitHub's `Rebase and merge` strategy, so please rebase main branch on local environment and force push if needed because of conflicts.

 #### Code Contribution Considerations
 - As mentioned, in most cases it's better to open a ticket discussing the suggested change before actually making the change.
 - Smaller changes are better.
 If you're working on a large change, it'd be much better to use smaller pull requests that are easier to manage and review than one large PR that contains a large amount of changes.
 If each PR cannot encapsulate a series of non-breaking changes, feel free to ask us to create a branch for you.
 You will then be able to make sequential PRs for review, and we will merge the branch when the work is complete.
 - In a case where we, unfortunately, have to reject your code change, we'll try to suggest a way to plug the functionality externally.
 That way, you (and others) can still make use of the change without it being part of the main codebase.